joiellantero/pizza-ecommerce-site/README.md

 # Project 3

 An ecommerce site based on Pinnochio’s Pizza & Subs.
+This is a project for CS50's Web Programming with Python and JavaScript course

 ## Usage